hstrohm/ImageSummarization/README.md

 ### Files:
 **Code:**
-* grab_model.ipynb - old notebook...think it was just testing the COCO dataset
+* grab_model.ipynb - An old notebook for testing the COCO dataset.
-* maskrcnn.ipynb - does vision stuff - gets data to be used by nlpstuff to make sentences
+* maskrcnn.ipynb - Main Computer Vision code notebook.
+This notebook gets the data that is to be used by the nlpstuff notebook to generate sentences.
+* helper_fcns.py - Computer Vision helper functions for maskrcnn notebook.
-* nlpstuff.ipynb - does NLP stuff - makes sentences
+* nlpstuff.ipynb - A notebook containing only NLP functions.
+This notebook is what eventually generates the sentences.

 **JSON:**
-* results.json, failed.json - old method to transfer data about one image to NLP notebook
+* results.json, failed.json - Old json files used to transfer data about one image to NLP notebook
-* everything.json - transfers data about (currently) 200 images to NLP notebook
+* everything.json - Current json file that is used to transfer data about (currently) 200 images to NLP notebook.
-* final_short_results.json - final results from NLP notebook, shortened version
+* final_short_results.json - Final results from NLP notebook, shortened version (as some descriptions can be very long).
-* final_long_results.json - unshortened version
+* final_long_results.json - Same as the previous file, just longer.